It’s hard to know what to ask for at Christmas, isn’t it?

 Navis Paddle Door Knob – Like just about every woman I know, I carry too many things and I try to bring them all in the house at the same time.
 I have an attached garage, and I always have about seventy bajillion things in my arms as I try to make my way from the car, through the garage, and into the house.
 And, I always struggle to get the door from the garage to the house open because twisting a knob with my hands full is just about impossible.

 And no one ever helps me carry the load.

 The bottom line is that this paddle door knob makes my life so much easier because I can open the door just by pushing my elbow or hip or even knee against the paddle and giving the door a little nudge.
 Could. not. be. easier!
-We have only had this door knob for about two weeks, but I love it so much, I’m thinking about getting them for other doors in the house, too.
+I am totally in love with this door handle.

 A sweet pillow – This Etsy shop has every animal imaginable printed on a pillow with your names and a personalized message at the bottom.
 There are all different kinds of dogs, cats, unicorns, sloths, elephants, lions, tigers, seriously you have to just look.
 They’re so cute.

 I’m not sure how practical this game is, but it sounds like a lot of fun.
 Imagine Apples to Apples, except that you write a response to the prompt instead of choosing a card.

 Gourmet chocolate covered Oreos – Before my surgery, I loved Oreos and could easily put away half a package or more.
 I would have absolutely loved this package of fancy chocolate-dipped gourmet Oreos.
 I think this gift box would delight any Oreo fan or anyone with a sweet tooth.